 Don't throw out that jar of pickle juice once you've finished the pickles!
-Learn all the ways you can extend the life of the pickle brine and make even more fabulous food for yourself and your family!
+Learn all the ways you can use pickle juice and make even more fabulous food for yourself and your family!

 Growing up, we'd finish off a jar of pickles, pour the juice down the sink, and throw away the jar.

 Now I know better.
 The jar can be used to store pantry goods in (use a little dish soap, a little vinegar, and the sun to help get rid of the pickle smell from the lid liner.

 And while I don't always save the brine, because I don't always have an immediate use for it after I dehydrate pickles, I know it can be frozen until such need!